calloo/gingersnap/docs/external/networking/futures.md

 ## Chaining Futures
 Futures can be chained using the **thenApply** method.
-The callback is then provided with a **FutureResult** object that contains the **value** of the executed future, and the **signal** to handle any cancel event. thenApply by default modifies the existing future (for faster performance, no object cloning like what is done in Promises), but can be cloned if 2nd argument of **true** is passed.
+The callback is then provided with a **FutureResult** object that contains the **value** of the executed future, and the **signal** to handle any cancel event. thenApply by default modifies the existing future (for faster performance), but can be cloned if 2nd argument of **true** is passed.
 Given the signal is passed down the chain, we can provide deeply nested operations with the ability to listen to cancellation.
 ```ts